hjha225/cs499s18p09/sulavk.md

 ## Week of 2/12
 Over the weeekend we made and reworked the project website.
 Monday we had a meeting with the customer to finalize the language and framework choices.
 We decided to go with C++ and Qt.
 On friday we met during class time to go over the Qt framework.
 We extablihed a base layout as a team and decided to take the weekend to make ourselves familiar with Qt.
 I got the github permissions from the customer over the weekend and played around with Qt to get comfortable with it.

+## Week of 2/19
+This week was a relatively slow week.
+We spent it designing a rough Qt design for Mike to see and approve.
+We all had assigned parts of the framework to work on.
+Due to major compatibility issues it seems that my Mac is having trouble running the Qt program.
+I went through a lot of tutorials to get familiar with the framework but was unable to have any saved work on my computer.